JoinColony/colonyJS/docs/_API_ColonyClient.md

 See [Clients](/colonyjs/components-clients) for more information about initializing `ColonyClient`.

-See [ContractClient](/colonyjs/api-contractclient) for more information about the `ContractClient` class.
+See [ContractClient](/colonyjs/api-contractclient) for more information about the `ContractClient` superclass.

 ## Table of Contents